Stanton Hall

 Stanton Hall, also known as Belfast, is a Greek Revival mansion within the Natchez On-Top-of-the-Hill Historic District at 401 High Street in Natchez, Mississippi.
 Built in the 1850s, it is one of the most opulent antebellum mansions to survive in the southeastern United States.
 It is now operated as a historic house museum by the Pilgrimage Garden Club.
 The house was declared a National Historic Landmark in 1974; a pivotal property inside the Natchez On-Top-of-the-Hill Historic District in 1979; and a Mississippi Landmark in 1995.
+It is open for tours year round.

 Description

 Stanton Hall occupies an entire 2 acre city block north of downtown Natchez, bounded by High, Commerce, Monroe, and Pearl Streets.
 The property is ringed by wrought iron fencing with elaborate gate posts.
 The house is a three-story brick structure, plastered and painted white.
 It was designed and built by Thomas Rose, a local builder and English immigrant.

 Its front entrance features a two-story Greek temple portico, with four fluted cast-iron Corinthian columns supporting an entablature and gabled pediment.
 Spaces between the columns have decorative iron railings, repeated in a second-floor balcony railing set under the portico.
 The main roof is hipped, and truncated with a large cupola at the center.
 The interior is elaborately decorated, using materials such as imported Italian marble, textiles from Paris and chandeliers made of glass and bronze.
+The main hall has ceilings nearly 17 feet high, with an exquisitely carved overhead arch.
+The ceilings are embellished with circular arabesques borderd by geometrical friezes.
+The large front parlor and smaller back parlor combined measure 72 feet long, and are together sometimes called the Music Room.
+An arch similar to the one in the main hall separates the parlors.
+The carpet in the parlors is a reproduction of a Natchez design from 1850.
+The bronze chandeliers in the house were made by Cornelius & Baker of Philadelphia.